MiguelSanLeon/holidays-survey/README.md

 The program uses a Google sheet to store the information collected from the survey.

-The google sheet also contains the questions as the column head, and the possible answers listed within each column.
+The Google sheet also contains the questions as the column head, and the possible answers listed within each column.

 The Title, welcome message and goodbye message are also stored in the Google sheet.

-A pandas dataframe is used to display the results tables.
+A pandas data frame is used to display the results tables.

 There is a user_choices variable that store the user answers in a list.
 There is a survey_questions variable that store questions as key and options list as values in a dictionary.